leonmeka/func/README.md

 - `Func`: The main component that wraps the entire application.
 - `Canvas`: A container for drawing primitives like lines, points, and functions.
-- `Grid`: A visual representation of a cartesian coordinate system (optional).
 - `Controls`: A container for controls (optional).
   - `AnimationControls`: Controls for starting, stopping an animation (optional).

-Apart from the core components, Func also provides a set of primitive components that can be used to create visualizations:
+Apart from the core components, Func also provides a set of primitives that can be used to create visualizations:

-- `Point`: A visual representation of a point.
+- `Point`: A visual representation of a point,
-- `Line`: A visual representation of a line.
+- `Line`: A visual representation of a line,
-- `Area`: A visual representation of an area.
+- `Area`: A visual representation of an area,
-- `Function`: A visual representation of a function.
+- `Function`: A visual representation of a function (e.g., a line, curve, etc.).

 ## Getting Started